Joe Millionaire: The Next Joe Millionaire

 The second season, released in 2003, was set in Northern and Central Italy, primarily at the Villa Oliva in Tuscany.
 Marriott was replaced by 24-year-old David Smith from Midland, Texas, who, viewers were told, had earned only $11,000 the previous year as a cowboy on the rodeo circuit.
 Needing to find contestants who were unaware of the first show, the producers went to Europe and cast 14 English-speaking European women from the Czech Republic, Germany, the Netherlands, Italy, and Sweden.
 During casting, the women were told by Fox casting agents that the show they were going to appear on would involve a group of European women interacting with American men on an island somewhere.
 There was also a new "hostess", a then-unknown Samantha Harris.
 The butler was, once again, played by Paul Hogan.

-However, the show's popularity dissolved very quickly; Fox's head of entertainment Sandy Grushow stated that "our instincts told us from the very beginning that Joe Millionaire was a one-time stunt and I think we got greedy."
+However, the second season of the show was much less popular than the first; Fox's head of entertainment Sandy Grushow stated that "our instincts told us from the very beginning that Joe Millionaire was a one-time stunt and I think we got greedy."
 He added, "We tried to sneak it by the American public a second time and we got called on it."

 The show's climax occurred when one of the contestants, Linda Kazdová, from the Czech Republic, was brought back to the show after eliminating herself and was later selected by Smith as the winner.
-By that time, though, the show's popularity had irreversibly declined, and no more seasons were produced.
+But this failed to significantly boost the show’s ratings.

 Instead of sharing a million dollars, as Andrich and Marriott had in the first show, Smith was awarded a ranch in Texas, while Kazdova received $250,000.
 As with the first installment, the couple's post-show interaction was short-lived, as Smith and Kazdova were separated by distance shortly after the show aired.

-The Next Joe Millionaire drew fewer than 7 million viewers a week ,with a season finale attracting only 9 million viewers.
+The Next Joe Millionaire drew fewer than 7 million viewers a week, with a season finale attracting only 9 million viewers.